-- Patrons must use headphones when listening to audio or video.
-Headphones are available for use at the circulation desk.
+Patrons must use headphones when listening to audio or video.
+Headphones may be borrowed at the circulation desk.

-- All personal files must be removed from the device before it is returned.
+All personal files must be removed from the borrowed device.

 SWCPL reserves the right to deny device usage to any person who is found to be in violation of policies associated with the use of devices, Internet, or personal behavior or the addendums adopted by the Board of Trustees of the South Whitley Community Public Library or their designees.
 SWCPL also reserves the right to update the Electronic Device Circulation Policy whenever deemed necessary.
 Revised and Approved 3/10/2016 Revised and Approved by the Board of Trustees 8/8/2019

 Hotspot Checkout Agreement